 Washington, DC—First Lady Michelle Obama visited patients, families, and staff today at Children’s National Health System.
 The First Lady was accompanied by family dogs, Bo and Sunny.
 Mrs. Obama toured the Surgical Care Unit, where she visited with patients and families, as well as doctors, nurses, and other Children’s National staff.
 She also visited with the infectious disease team that has been trained to treat Ebola patients.
 Earlier this month, the U.S. Department of Health and Human Services and U.S. Centers for Disease Control and Prevention designated Children’s National among 35 other hospitals, and one of five pediatric hospitals nationwide, as an Ebola treatment center.

 Following her tour, Mrs. Obama arrived in the hospital’s atrium, where she was greeted by many more patients, families, board members, and staff.
-In keeping with holiday tradition, Mrs. Obama read the classic ‘Twas the Night before Christmas.
+In keeping with holiday tradition, Mrs. Obama read the classic ‘Twas the Night before Christmas.'
 Once she finished, children asked the First Lady questions about her favorite holiday and winter traditions.
-Instructors and students from Just Rock Enterprises, Only Make Believe Theatre, the Big Apple Circus Clowns and Reggie Rice, the “Super Magic Man,” led patients and families in interactive holiday songs and games in the atrium.
+Instructors and students from Just Rock Enterprises, Only Make Believe Theatre, and Reggie Rice, the “Super Magic Man,” led patients and families in interactive holiday songs and games in the atrium.
 During her visit, Mrs. Obama was escorted by two patients, Kyra DeStefano, 10, and Aaron Irby, 9.

 “We’re always so honored and excited to have the First Lady visit and spread holiday cheer to our children,” said Kurt D. Newman, MD, CEO and President of Children’s National.
 “As a fellow advocate for children’s health, we appreciate Mrs. Obama taking the time to bring joy to our patients, families, and staff.”